YR4851/M-1_LUDO_GAME/1_Requirements/readme.md

 3. User just have to command with single digits as notations of their choice.

 ## Low level requirements:
-* How each feature is imoplemented.
+* How each feature is implimented.
 * Linkage of high level to low level.

 # SWOT